Aghlabid dynasty

-The Aghlabid dynasty (الأغالبة) was an Arab dynasty centered in Ifriqiya (roughly present-day Tunisia) from 800 to 909 that conquered parts of Sicily, Southern Italy, and possibly Sardinia, nominally as vassals of the Abbasid Caliphate.
-The Aghlabids were from the tribe of Banu Tamim and adhered to the Mu'tazilite rationalist doctrine within Hanafi Sunni Islam, which they imposed as the state doctrine of Ifriqiya.
-They ruled until 909 when they were conquered by the new power of the Fatimids.
+The Aghlabid dynasty (الأغالبة) was an Arab dynasty that ruled Ifriqiya (Note: Roughly present-day Tunisia, northeastern Algeria and northwestern Libya.) from 800 to 909, nominally as vassals of the Abbasid Caliphate.
+During this time, they also conquered Sicily, Malta, parts of southern Italy, and possibly Sardinia.
+The dynasty originated from the tribe of Banu Tamim and was founded by Ibrahim ibn al-Aghlab, who was appointed by the Abbasid caliph in 800 to rule this province.

+The Aghlabids adhered to the Mu'tazilite rationalist doctrine within Hanafi Sunni Islam, which they imposed as the state doctrine of Ifriqiya.
+They sponsored the construction of mosques and civic infrastructure, major examples of which have survived to the present day as some of the oldest Islamic-era monuments in the region.
+Their rule ended when they were conquered by the new power of the Fatimids in 909.

 History

 Independence and consolidation

 In 800, the Abbasid Caliph Harun al-Rashid appointed Ibrahim I ibn al-Aghlab, son of a Khurasanian Arab commander from the Banu Tamim tribe, as hereditary Emir of Ifriqiya, in response to the anarchy that had reigned in that province following the fall of the Muhallabids.
 At that time there were perhaps 100,000 Arabs living in Ifriqiya, although the Berbers still constituted the great majority.
 Most of the Arab immigrants had come from Syria and Iraq, both of which had consistently contributed a significant number of migrants to the Maghreb region from the start.

 Ibrahim was to control an area that encompassed what is now eastern Algeria, Tunisia and Tripolitania.
 The territory granted to Ibrahim was not demarcated, as it theoretically encompassed the entire Maghreb west of Cyrenaica, including any newly conquered territories.
 Although independent in all but name, his dynasty never ceased to recognise Abbasid overlordship.
 The Aghlabids paid an annual tribute of 800,000 dirhams to the Abbasid Caliph and their suzerainty was referenced in the khutba at Friday prayers.

-After the pacification of the country Ibrahim ibn al-Aghlab established a residence at a new capital, al-Abbasiyya, founded outside Kairouan in 800 and built between 801 and 810.
+After the pacification of the country, Ibrahim ibn al-Aghlab established a residence at a new capital, al-Abbasiyya, founded outside Kairouan in 800 and built between 801 and 810.
 This was done partly to distance himself from the opposition of the Malikite jurists and theologians, who condemned what they saw as the luxurious life of the Aghlabids (not to mention the fact that the Aghlabids were Mu'tazilites in theology, and Hanafis in fiqh), and disliked the unequal treatment of the Muslim Berbers.
 Additionally, border defenses such as ribats were set up, including in coastal cities like Sousse (Susa) and Monastir.
 The Aghlabids also built up the irrigation of the area and enhanced the public buildings and mosques of Ifriqiya.
 Slaves were obtained through the trans-Saharan trade, through Mediterranean commerce, and from raids on other lands like Sicily and Italy.